Man attacked by tiger after entering enclosure at Florida zoo, deputies say - NewsBreak

 Man attacked by tiger after entering enclosure at Florida zoo, deputies say

-NAPLES, Fla.
-(WFLA) — A member of a cleaning crew is being treated for injuries after being attacked by a tiger at the Naples Zoo in Florida Wednesday evening.
+NAPLES, Fla. ( WFLA ) – A member of a cleaning crew is being treated for injuries after being attacked by a tiger at the Naples Zoo in Florida Wednesday, December 28.

 When the first deputy arrived on the scene, they kicked the enclosure and tried to get the tiger to release the man’s arm.
 When that didn’t work, the sheriff’s office says the deputy shot the animal.

-The man was seriously injured and transported to a local hospital as a trauma alert.New NYS law prohibits slaughter of race horses
+The man was seriously injured and transported to a local hospital as a trauma alert.Ghislaine Maxwell convicted in Epstein sex abuse case

 The status of the 4-year-old male Malayan tiger is unclear.
 Deputies say it retreated to the back of the enclosure after being shot.
 A veterinarian has sedated the animal and will examine it when it is safe to do so, according to the sheriff’s office.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.